I would like to be admitted into the DGA. Is there any other way to join besides getting into the training program?

 Just be sure to follow all the application instructions and answer all the questions completely.
 If something is not applicable, you should consider noting that in that section or box provided.
 Please see our "common mistakes" section for more information.

 When can I expect to hear back?
 When is Assessment Center?
 Interviews?
 When is the next application available?

-There is a timeline on the first page of the most recent application.
+There is a timeline on this site, and on the first page of the application instructions.
 We do our best to estimate the dates of the application and selection process for the year.
 Because the timeline changes each year, we cannot give exact dates for Training Plan events.
-Your best source of information is the "News" section of the website.
-The latest information and any changes are posted there for your review.

 I received a letter saying that my application could not be processed.
 What does that mean?

 The application for the Assistant Directors Training Program must be completed in its entirety and all the elements must be submitted in one submission by the deadline.
 Please remember that all applicants receive this same set of guidelines and they must be followed without exception so that the selection process is fair.

 I received a letter saying that I was not selected to move on in the process.
 What does that mean?

-You will not be moving on to the next phase of assessment.
+You will not be moving on to the next phase of our process.
 There is no further information that can be provided regarding your application.
 Each application is rated by our Board of Trustees.